NxPKG/khulnasoft-docs/content/analytics/account-and-zone-analytics/account-analytics.md

 This section outlines the aggregated metrics under each category.
 Before reviewing your metrics, let’s define a couple of concepts used in some panels:

 -   _Rate_ -  Reflects the ratio between the amount for a specific data category and the total.
--   _Bandwidth_ - Refers to the number of bytes sent from the Cloudflare edge network to the requesting client.
+-   _Bandwidth_ - Refers to the number of bytes sent from the Khulnasoft edge network to the requesting client.

 Also, note that: